 You should never cancel your SR-22 filing if the DMV says you still need it.
 Doing so would result in penalties such as driver’s license suspension, vehicle registration suspension, and hefty fees.
 In addition, you would likely need to start the SR-22 filing period all over again.

 Most insurance companies check your driving record for DUIs from the past 3 to 5 years.
 This is the company’s “look-back period.”
 In many states, this is also as long as a DUI conviction will remain on your record.
 In others, like California and New York, a DUI stays on your record for 10 years.
 Florida keeps your DUI on your driving record for 75 years.
-During this time period, your DUI will show up on background checks by potential employers, landlords, etc. However, your DUI will affect your insurance rates only for as long as your insurance company’s look-back period.… read full answer
+During this time period, your DUI will show up on background checks by potential employers, landlords, etc. However, your DUI will only affect your insurance rates until the end of your insurance company’s … read full answerlook-back period.

 If your insurance company looks back five years, for example, a DUI you were convicted of in 2014 will no longer be considered in setting your rates after 2019.
 Your insurance rates may decrease the next time you renew your policy.